-When you think of the hottest places to visit in California, we’re willing to bet that Sacramento isn’t one of the first places that come to mind.
+When you think of the hottest places to visit in California, we’re willing to bet that Sacramento isn’t one of the top places that come to mind.
 We’re here to tell you that overlooking Sacramento is a big mistake!
 California’s capital city has no shortage of things to do and see and is full of historical sites, parks, and museums.

-If you’re visiting Sacramento and need to refuel in between seeing all the attractions the city has to offer, this guide is for you.
+If you’re visiting Sacramento and need to refuel between seeing all the attractions the city has to offer, this guide is for you.
 Just because Sacramento isn’t as well-known for coffee on the West Coast as Seattle or Portland doesn’t mean there aren’t top-notch coffee roasters that call California’s capital home.
 Come with us on a tour of the 10 best coffee shops in Sacramento.

-10 Amazing Coffee Shops in Sacramento:
+The 10 Best Coffee Shops in Sacramento: